 How to turn retail products into professional real-time solutions through data-driven UX.

-The real design problem wasn't "how do we show the product?" — it was "how do we make the product feel like a professional recommendation, not an advertisement?"
+"The real design problem wasn't how do we show the product — it was how do we make it feel like a professional recommendation, not an advertisement?"

 Instead of banners or promotional modules, I designed a system of contextual tooltips and benefit-driven tags that surface within the fertilization planning screen — exactly when the farmer is making active decisions.
 The product recommendation becomes part of the professional workflow.